Body of Light

 FICTION, PHYSICALITY“The body of light, sometimes called the astral body or the subtle body, is a quasi material aspect of the human body, being neither solely physical nor solely spiritual…”

-FICTION: We love fiction perhaps more than other type of writing.
-Unlike nonfiction, rooted in data, source-driven narratives, and real-life experience, fiction allows us to explore important issues with a certain amount of freedom, creativity, and flare.
-We can visit worlds where the capitalists have already been defeated.
-We can reflect on a future where racism, sexism, ageism is no more.
+FICTION: Unlike nonfiction, rooted in data, source-driven narratives, and real-life experience, fiction allows us to explore important issues with a certain amount of freedom, creativity, and flare.

-While praxis will always be what leads us to liberation, it is the stories, inspiring, heartbreaking, important, that fill our hearts in the meantime.
-We are nothing without these stories.
+Humans are nothing without stories – inspiring, heartbreaking, funny, inconsequential or important – that fill our hearts in the meantime.
 This section is dedicated to these stories and the authors who write them.

 “The body of light, sometimes called the astral body or the subtle body, is a quasi material aspect of the human body, being neither solely physical nor solely spiritual…”